syhpoon/xyzcmd/doc/configs.rst

 KeyManager will wait until chain key pressed again or timeout reached.
 Therefore, pressing ``CTRL-J META-1 META-2 CTRL-S CTRL-J`` will trigger KeyManager to lookup for shortcut ``META-1 META-2 CTRL-S``.
-Of course such a long shortcuts make little sense, but double ones could be really of use sometimes.
+Of course such a long shortcuts make little sense, but combinations with two-three shortcuts could be really of use sometimes.